← Blog |

 How Much Time Can Dietitians Actually Save with Software?

-The biggest concern dietitians have about meal planning software is losing the personal touch.
+The biggest concern dietitians raise is losing the personal touch.
 Will the plans feel generic?
 Will clients notice?
 The answer depends on the tool you choose.
 Good software gives you clinical control over every parameter.
 It just automates the mechanical execution.

 The math: manual vs. software